 SPIARC staff and volunteers help people to navigate various issues regardless of language, literacy, computer literacy/access, or other circumstances.
 When possible, we provide direct assistance on issues that can be easily navigated from the Center.
 Some of these include resumes and employment application assistance, translation and interpretation services.
 In other cases we direct customers to outside services and resources, like energy-payment assistance, medical, dental and mental health resources, housing and shelter programs, Immigration and legal resources, child care resources, meal programs, senior programs,you name it.
-We offer important links to community groups and regional service providers like Sea Mar, Consejo, Seattle Public Library, Concord International Elementary, South Park Community Center, South Park Neighborhood Center, South Park Neighborhood Association, South Park Business Association, South Park Merchants Association, South Park Arts, etc.
+We offer important links to community groups and regional service providers like Sea Mar, Consejo, Seattle Public Library, Concord International Elementary, South Park Community Center, South Park Neighborhood Center, South Park Neighborhood Association, South Park Business Association, South Park Merchants Association, South Park Arts, Marra Farm, etc.

 SPIARC continues to partner with other agencies to provide English conversation, and basic computer literacy classes to residents connecting them with local volunteers.

 Through a recently awarded grant, we established a women's group focused on leadership, community support and resource sharing.

 Recent Successes and Current Challenges

 SPIARC serves many needs on a small budget and we utilize our funding very efficiently. in 2012, we saw an increase of 300% in number of clients served.
 We would appreciate your support to help ensure that we can continue to provide free multi-lingual resources for the residents of South Park and surrounding areas.
 Our services include, but are not limited to the following:

-- We connect low-income residents to state and federal benefits.
+- Connecting low-income residents to state and federal benefits.
 SPIARC coordinates and fosters several relationships with regional programs that provide access to state and federal benefits as well as tax credits.